ctm/mb2-doc/README.md

 ### Abbreviations in the web interface

-Most of the abbreviations above will soon be recognized by the web client.
-In the meantime, you need to type the entire word, which gets old really quickly.
+All the one letter aliases as well as "pat" and "pot" are now recognized directly by `mb2`, so if you want to raise the default amount, all you need to do is type `r` and a carriage return.
+If you want to raise 500, `r 500` will suffice.

 ## Sunday Playtesting